imjoseangel/100-days-of-code/docs/index.rst

 **Thoughts:** Fully Working Projects Now.
 Need to finish Voice Recognition with API, Swagger and SQLLite

-.. note:: NFor the ML, only first part
+.. note:: For the ML Project, only finished first part

 **Link to work:**